 Site Ref Site Name Proposed Use Suitability Conclusion Conclusion C34 Land South of Runton Road Housing / Hotel Highway Transport & Access: Access off Runton Road is considered to be acceptable by NCC Highways.
-Footways available along Runton Road for access to town centre.
-Acceptable walking distance to services, but not within walking distance to schools.
-Bus stops close by and walking distance to train station.
-Environmental: No environmental designations or identified constraints.
-Brownfield site with historic employment use.
-Landscape and Townscape: The site is located within the Coastal Shelf as defined in the Landscape Character Assessment (LCA).
-No landscape designations or identified constraints.
-The site is amongst exiting development, and if developed shouldn't have an adverse impact on the landscape or townscape.
-Other: The site falls within the settlement boundary of Cromer and is within the residential area.
+Footways available along Runton Road for access to town centre.Acceptable walking distance to services, but not within walking distance to schools.
+Bus stops close by and walking distance to train station.Environmental: No environmental designations or identified constraints.
+Brownfield site with historic employment use.Landscape and Townscape: The site is located within the Coastal Shelf as defined in the The site falls within the settlement boundary of Cromer and is within the residential area.
 The site could therefore come forward at any time, and does not require being allocated.
-Flood Risk 1, small area at risk of surface water and ground water flooding.
-The site has signs of contamination.
-No utilities issues.
-The site falls within the settlement boundary of Cromer and is within the residential area.
-The site could therefore come forward at any time, and does not require being allocated.
 C35 Land South of Runton Road Housing The site is discounted due to size.
-C36 Land at Pine Tree Farm Housing Considered unsuitable for development Highway Transport & Access: Access off A149 is considered to be acceptable by NCC Highways, subject to a new footbridge over the railway and potentially access via a roundabout on Norwich Road.
+C36 Land at Pine Tree Farm Housing Considered unsuitable for development Highway Transport &amp; Access: Access off A149 is considered to be acceptable by NCC Highways, subject to a new footbridge over the railway and potentially access via a roundabout on Norwich Road.
 A new footbridge could connect to existing footways along Norwich Road providing pedestrian access to Cromer town centre.
 Part of site has acceptable walking distance to services, and site is within walking distance to schools.
 Bus stops close by and walking distance to train station (Roughton Road).
 Environmental: Greenfield site consisting of arable land with mature trees/ hedgerows along the western boundary.
 Landscape and Townscape: The site is located within the Tributary Farmland as defined in the Landscape Character Assessment (LCA) characterised by generally open and rolling rural farmland, with hedgerows and mature hedgerows frequent features in the landscape.
 The site falls within the Norfolk Area of Outstanding Natural Beauty.
 There is currently no development on the eastern side of the A149 beyond the railway line.
 The site is highly visible in the landscape and development would be a pronounced and obvious extension into the countryside beyond the current confines of the town.
 Development would have an adverse impact on the landscape, townscape and the special qualities of the AONB.
 Grade II Listed Building adjacent the site.
 Other: No flooding, contamination or utilities issues identified.
 Water mains crossing the site.
 Not Preferred The site has a number of constraints and development could adversely affect the settlement.
 Development of this site would extend into the open countryside and have a negative effect on the quality of the landscape by reducing the rural character and would have a greater material impact on the Area of Outstanding Natural Beauty than the preferred sites.
 There is currently no development on this side of Norwich Road to the south of the railway line.
 The site is not considered suitable for allocation as part of the Local Plan.
 The preferred sites can deliver sufficient housing for Cromer.